ZsyRock/ZsyRock/README.md

-### Currently focused on mastering the network engineering and generative AI
+### Currently researching Cybersecurity and Federated Learning.

 <!--
 **ZsyRock/ZsyRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.